nicolarighetti/CooRTweet/README.md

 library("devtools")
 devtools::install_github("https://github.com/nicolarighetti/CooRTweet")
 ```
 The package works with data retrieved from the Twitter Academic API, in the JSON format provided by the function *get_all_tweets* of the R package [academictwitteR](https://github.com/cjbarrie/academictwitteR), which retrieves at once tweets and users' information.

+The core function *get_coordinated_tweets* performs a network analysis (SNA) where users are represented as nodes and a link between nodes is created when users perfom the same action at least *n* times within a predefined time threshold.
+The user can set the value of *n* by using the paramenter *min_repetition*, and the time threshold by using the paramenter *time_window* (in seconds).

 ![Structure of the CooRTweet package](additional_documentation/CooRTweet_scheme.png)